wp-plugins/arconix-shortcodes/readme.txt

 4. Unordered list styles

 == Changelog ==

+= 0.9.2 =
+* Load the javascript only a shortcode requires it
+* Fix a typo in the four_fiths column

 = 0.9.1 =
 * Added a load attribute to the accordions shortcode.
 This attribute allows the user to define which accordion is open by default when the page loads.
 The default is 1 and will load with the 1st accordion visible, but supports 0 (all accordions load closed) through 5 (the 5th accordion is open on load).